Last month MicroEnsure’s Client Relations Manager, Leona Lillian Abban, presented at two events in Ghana.

 Leona went on to say, human interaction and communication is still vital in a digital world, to support customers and to deepen trust for financial services.

-Leona was also part of an expert panel at the 13th Consultative Forum ‘Treating Customers Fairly in InsurTech’.
+Leona was also part of an expert panel at the 13th Consultative Forum in Accra, ‘Treating Customers Fairly in InsurTech’.

 Opportunities created by mobile insurance and other digital technologies to better meet the needs of customers also introduce new consumer protection concerns.
 The panel explored the question of whether customers are treated fairly from the perspective of regulators and the industry, and what actions can be taken to ensure customers receive fair treatment.